AI Answering Service For Med Spas

 - Answer approved Q&A without making medical claims.

-- Route safety-sensitive questions with context so staff can respond faster.
+- Send safety-sensitive questions with context so staff can respond faster.

 How the operation changes when the phone stops leaking revenue